vchhikara/opencode-remote/README.md

 npm start
 ```

-The bridge prints:

-- its listening address
-- a QR pairing code
-- the pairing secret
+The bridge prints its listening address, a QR pairing code and the pairing secret (Auth token)

 Default bridge port: